mihirobendre/my-coe332-hws/homework07/README.md

   "status": "submitted"
 }`

-Now, use this GET method along with the specific <jobid> you just received, which is "id" from the above response.
-This shows the current information for specific <jobid>:
+Now, use this GET method along with the specific <jobid> you just received (replace <jobid> with the "id" you received above):
 - `curl localhost:5000/jobs/<jobid>`
 - Example Output: `{
   "hgnc_id": 1,